threefoldtech/tfchain/substrate-node/pallets/pallet-smart-contract/readme.md

 - Creating / Approving solution providers
 - Creating / Updating / Canceling a Service Contract
 - Setting an extra price for a dedicated ZOS node
-- Billing all sorts of contracts based on a pricing policy defined in the [Tfgrid module](../pallet-tfgrid/readme.md) and a TFT price fetched in the [Tft Price Module](../pallet-tft-price/readme.md).
+- Billing all sorts of contracts based on a pricing policy defined in the [Tfgrid module](../pallet-tfgrid/readme.md) and a TFT price fetched in the [Tft Price Module](../pallet-tft-price/readme.md)..

+The billing is triggered by an offchain worker that runs after a block is created.
+This offchain worker relies on the `aura` key in the keystore to sign the transaction triggers the billing.
+This means that only valid block creators can sign this transaction.
+Given this configuration this pallet will only work in an Aura / Grandpa based chains.

 For a more in depth view of this module, see [spec](./spec.md).